DTucker17/Comparison-of-NC-HH-income-to-excessive-drinking-rates/README.md

 1. Module detailing how to use the Pandas package for data analysis. (pt1)
 2. Module detailing how to use the Pandas package for data analysis. (pt2)
 3. A module of Python basics.
-4. A Module detailing how to replicated the subset of data.

 **Datasets:**
 1. Master dataset containing many criteria and covering every county in the US.